The Schrödinger Elections

 The night was quiet, darker and more quiet than usual, and during the few times I woke up overnight, I knew what had happened.

-Then I had this crazy idea: perhaps if I did not listen to the news, perhaps the election would remain in a state of superposition, like Schrodinger’s cat in quantum mechanics, and that if I turned on the radio in the morning, it would decohere into a fixed outcome I did not like (it was a little like an infant who believes that the world goes away when he closes his eyes in a game of peekaboo).
+Then I had this crazy idea: perhaps if I did not listen to the news, perhaps the election would remain in a state of superposition, like Schrodinger’s cat in quantum mechanics, and that if I turned on the radio in the morning, it would decohere into a fixed outcome I did not like (it was like an infant who believes that the world goes away when he closes his eyes in a game of peekaboo).
 When I got up, I did not turn on the radio.
 I left the house to go to work, and drove to the train station in silence, but I knew.
 That was eight years ago.

 Last night I tried to watch a movie again (an old American Experience documentary about Alexander Hamilton), but I grew edgy and wend upstairs early to read (some Marcus Aurelius, but also a biography of Oliver Wendell Holmes, Jr.).
 Around 10:30, I came down and saw that the PBS coverage was calling North Carolina.
 I had seen this play (or one very much like it) before.
 I went back upstairs and read for a couple more hours and went to bed.